container-storage-interface/spec/spec.md

 #### `GetNodeID`

-A Node Plugin MUST implement this RPC call if the plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability.
+A Plugin MUST implement this RPC call if the plugin has `CONTROLLER_PUBLISH_UNPUBLISH_VOLUME` plugin capability.
 The Plugin SHALL assume that this RPC will be executed on the node where the volume will be used.
 The CO SHOULD call this RPC for the node at which it wants to place the workload.
 The result of this call will be used by CO in `ControllerPublishVolume`.